RayanAlthonian/RayanAlthonian.github.io/_posts/2019-10-12-ThirdProject.md

 #### Step 4: Modeling

 Before creating any model, the data were split into training and test sets.
-Now, there are two things that must be noted before talking about the baseline model and the rest of the models.
+Now, there are three things that must be noted before talking about the baseline model and the rest of the models.
 The first thing is that the train set is over-sampled, then the score of it is determined in all the models.
 The second thing is that when we do cross validation, we have to over-sample the 60 % train set and validate on the remaining 20% for each fold.
+The last thing is that the best possible hyper-parameters were chosen using cross validation that was applied using pipe-lining.
 The following figure illustrates how the typical cross validation is done.
 {: style="text-align: justify"}
 <p align="center">
 <img src="/images/cv.gif">
 </p>

 <ul style="padding-left:20px">

-    <li><b>Logistic Regression Model (Baseline Model)</b> </li>
+    <li><b>Baseline Model: Logistic Regression Model</b> </li>

+    <li><b>The Second Model: Decision Trees Model </b> </li>

+    <li><b>The Final Model: Random Forest </b></li>

 </ul>